top of page

 Christian Enemark, Professor of International Relations, University of Southampton

-In late 2021, the new means of warfare were confidently being described by political and military leaders alike using phrases such as ‘grey zone’, ‘sub liminal’ and ‘below the threshold of outright conflict’, a mix of hybrid strategies that would no longer involve the messy, noisy use of sticks and stones and bombs and gore.
+In late 2021, the new means of warfare were confidently being described by political and military leaders alike using phrases such as ‘grey zone’, ‘sub-liminal’ and ‘below the threshold of outright conflict’, a mix of hybrid strategies that would no longer involve the messy, noisy use of sticks and stones and bombs and gore.
 Future warfare was to be political warfare.
 Cyber and influence tools were the future and many academics agreed.
 In difficult retrospect, this was actually a narrative based on hubris and a simple extension of commentators’ own experiences over what had been twenty years of failed interventions.

 It is quickly evident, moreover, that contemporary war is actually less defined by technical innovation than armchair experts would have you to believe.
 And disruptions today are too often tomorrow’s old news.
 Empirically, war’s norms and behaviours are quite slow to change with each shiny new driver for that change often giving rise to compelling versos and points of friction that combine to dull material transformation.
 This book unpicks the arguments made pre and post 2022 and, based on interviews with experts from around the world, seeks to dissect battlecraft’s enduring themes and how these may affect conflicts’ current norms.

-c.200 pages I Size: 234 x 156mm
+236 pages I Size: 234 x 156mm

-Publication date: c.
-October 2023
+Publication date: 13th November 2023

 War's Changed Landscape